 Museums

-There's more to the museum scene in Maine than what you'll find in Portland.
-Museums, art galleries, and public art are all easily accessible on foot in downtown Rockland, Maine.
+There's more to Maine's art scene than what you'll find in Portland.
+Museums, art galleries, and public art are all easily accessible on foot in downtown Rockland.

 3. Farnsworth Art Museum

 The Farnsworth Art Museum in Rockland is a must-visit for art lovers.
-Celebrating Maine's role in American art, it houses a remarkable collection of over 15,000 works, with a focus on pieces by Andrew Wyeth and his family.
+Celebrating Maine's role in American art, it houses a remarkable collection of over 15,000 works, focusing on pieces by Andrew Wyeth and his family.

 Visitors can explore galleries filled with American art from the 18th century to the present, including paintings, sculptures, and decorative arts.